scalawithcats/scala-with-cats/src/pages/adt-interpreters/conclusions.typ

 As always, only use coding techniques where they make sense.

 These ideas are classics in programming language theory.
-#narrative-cite(<reynolds72:definitional>) details defunctionalization, a limited form of reification and continuation passing style.
+#narrative-cite(<reynolds72:definitional>) details defunctionalization, a limited form of reification and continuation-passing style.
 (If you want to read this paper, I suggest the #href("https://homepages.inf.ed.ac.uk/wadler/papers/papers-we-love/reynolds-definitional-interpreters-1998.pdf")[re-typeset version from 1998], which is much more readable than the original typewriter version.)
 These ideas are expanded on in #narrative-cite(<danvy01:defunctionalization>).
 #narrative-cite(<gibbons22:cps>) is a very readable and elegant paper that highlights the importance of associativity in these transformations.